dotnet/roslyn/src/Microsoft.CodeAnalysis.Analyzers/Microsoft.CodeAnalysis.Analyzers.md

 |CodeFix|True|
 ---

-## RS1034: Prefer IsKind
+## RS1034: Prefer 'IsKind' for checking syntax kinds

-Prefer IsKind.
+Prefer 'syntax.IsKind(kind)' to 'syntax.Kind() == kind' when checking syntax kinds.
+Code using 'IsKind' is slightly more efficient at runtime, so consistent use of this form where applicable helps improve performance in complex analysis scenarios.

 |Item|Value|
 |-|-|